Princewil/flutter_paystack_plus/README.md

 I extend my gratitude to [George Ikwegbu Chinedu](https://github.com/gikwegbu) for his significant contributions to this project, particularly for enhancing the subscription functionalities tailored for mobile platforms.

 I would like to express my gratitude to [Jeremiah Oluwaseun Erinola](https://github.com/jeremiahseun) for his invaluable contribution, which laid the foundation for implementing the split payment and subscription functionalities.

+Special thanks to [Kelvin Osei Poku](https://github.com/keezysilencer) for expanding the currency option to the web

 ## Additional information